AnnaKolisz/js-mini-projects/README.md

 ## JS mini projects
-Thera are mini projects from course fro Brad Traversy.
+Thera are mini projects from course from Brad Traversy "50 Projects In 50 Days".
 I would like to practise and find inspiration :)

 Page in progress